Planning Sequence Back to List

 Overview and Outcomes:

-This is a three-week Writing Root for the book Freedom Bird by Jerdine Nolen, which tells the story of John and Millicent Wheeler, whose parents were sold as enslaved people and who now live and work on Simon Plenty’s North Carolina Plantation.
+This is a three-week sequence for the book Freedom Bird by Jerdine Nolen, which tells the story of John and Millicent Wheeler, whose parents were sold as slaves and who now live and work on Simon Plenty’s North Carolina Plantation.
 Before being sold, their parents told them stories of how one day their people would fly away to freedom; these are the hopes and dreams that remain alive in their hearts.
-The sequence of learning begins with children considering the difference between their needs and wants, before going on to research the history of the transatlantic slave trade in America.
+The sequence begins with children considering the difference between their needs and wants, before going on to research the history of the slave trade in America.
 Children will write in role as the enslaved children, considering their experiences from a first-hand perspective, create dialogue of a conversation between the two siblings and write them a letter of advice to help them through their situation.
-The Writing Root culminates with children writing a biography of Harriet Tubman, one of the most famous conductors on the Underground Railroad.
+The sequence culminates with children writing a biography of Harriet Tubman, one of the most famous conductors on the Underground Railroad.

 Synopsis of Text: